CASEDD Template Format Specification

 background string no "#000000" Canvas background color (hex, rgb(), or gradient — see Color section)

-refresh_rate float no config default Render frequency in Hz (frame rate)
+refresh_rate_hz float no config default Render frequency in Hz (frame rate).
+Legacy refresh_rate is accepted as an alias.

 grid Grid yes Layout definition (see Grid section)